 - needs admin staff for service/maintenance.

-Cloud hosting focuses on scalability which means you can have a web store with any number of orders, but bear in mind that until you have at least 100 orders per day cloud hosting is not an optimal solution.
+This Magento hosting option focuses on scalability which means you can have a web store with any number of orders, but bear in mind that until you have at least 100 orders per day cloud hosting is not an optimal solution.

-It is a great solution for Magento stores that have stark seasonal user spikes, expect extreme loads during sales, special events, or holidays.
-Cloud hosting is easy to scale up or down which means your web store remains responsive and fast but at the same time you don’t have to pay for unused hardware.
+It is a great option for Magento stores that have stark seasonal user spikes, extreme loads during sales, special events, or holidays.
+Magento cloud hosting is easy to scale up or down which means your web store remains responsive and fast but at the same time you don’t have to pay for unused hardware.

 - it’s the future!
-Eventually, cloud hosting will replace both shared and dedicated hosting.
+Eventually, cloud hosting will replace both shared and dedicated hosting options.

 - monthly hosting expenses are more or less predictable for a well-configured web store but even then you can expect some fluctuations (around 20-50%) month to month.